 Nobody likes to fail, but there is a difference between a normal aversion to failure and an intense fear of it.
 Aversion to failure motivates us to take necessary precautions and to work harder to achieve success.
 By contrast, intense fear of failure — one of the hallmarks of perfectionism — often handicaps us, making us reject failure so vigorously that we cannot take the risks that are necessary for growth.
 This fear compromises our performance and jeopardizes our overall psychological well-being.

 Failure is an inescapable and critically important part of a successful life.
-(For more on this, watch for “The Upside of Failure” in the January/February 2010 issue of Experience Life.)
+(For more on this, see “How to Fail Better”.)
 We learn to walk by falling, to talk by babbling, to shoot a basket by missing.
 Those who can break away from the need to always be perfect and accept failure as a part of life can achieve more success and find greater happiness.

 Perfectionism vs. Optimalism